-Clicking the “Get Info Now” button constitutes your express written consent to be called, emailed, and/or texted by Taylor College at the number(s) you provided, regarding furthering your education.
+Clicking the “Get Info Now” button constitutes your express written consent to be called, emailed, and/or texted by Professional Skills Institute at the number(s) you provided, regarding furthering your education.
 You understand that these calls and texts may be generated using an automated technology.
 To stop texting, reply STOP to unsubscribe.
 Reply START to resubscribe.

 - Take college courses in the comfort of your own home.

 - Accessible anytime at your convenience.

 - Advance your opportunities and further your career with an online education.

 The Associate Degree and Diploma programs available at Taylor College provide some of their courses in a blended learning style using both online and on-campus instruction.
 Many of the general education and science courses required are administered online in combination with the program’s core courses, which are instructed on campus.
 The material taught and the examinations administered are equally as difficult as the traditional classroom instruction.
 These blended online courses are taught in the same manner, including assignments and testing, due during certain time frames.
 Blended online courses are only available to students currently enrolled in a program at Taylor College.